AoSankaku/AoSankaku/README.md

 - 👋 Hi, I’m @AoSankaku
 - 👀 I’m interested in modern Web Apps.
 - 🌱 I’m currently learning some languages.
+Literally.
-- 📫 How to reach me :
+- 📫 How to reach me : @Ao_Sankaku via Twitter
-Twitter:@Ao_Sankaku

 <!---
 AoSankaku/AoSankaku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.